openflighthpc/flight-hunter/README.md

 ```ruby
 ruby server.rb
 ```
+`server.rb` has the optional argument `-d`, or `--duplicates`.
+When parsed, this stops duplicate mac addresses from even being added to the process queue.
 Once the server script is running, client script(s) can be executed on the client nodes.
 The server script is multithreaded so that it can accept new incoming client transmissions while it is handling other clients.
 Incoming transmissions are added to a thread-safe queue, and the queue is processed until empty.
 The client script can be launched by navigating to the 'client'